Best budget portable monitor 2023

 It's a valid question!
 Yes, if you find yourself on the move and are in need of an extra screen.
 However, if you're thinking of having an extra display in a more fixed setup, we'd highly recommend picking a regular monitor instead, as in some cases portable monitors are actually more expensive.

 What you get with a portable monitor though is something that's easy to travel with as they tend to be lightweight, and something that's actually built to move around with protective screen coverings and foldable designs keeping everything secure.
-This is great if you regularly travel with work and need an extra screen to perform your role to the best of your ability.
+This is great if you regularly travel for work and need an extra screen to perform your role to the best of your ability.

 Are portable monitors good for gaming?